 Cervical cancer screening tests: Techniques for cervical cytology and human papillomavirus testing

 Cervical cytology: Evaluation of atypical and malignant glandular cells

 Cervical cytology: Evaluation of high-grade squamous intraepithelial lesions (HSIL)

 Cervical cytology: Evaluation of low-grade squamous intraepithelial lesions (LSIL)

-Screening for cervical cancer in HIV infected women
+Screening for cervical cancer in HIV-infected women and adolescents

 The following organizations also provide reliable health information.